sentenial/developer-docs/pages/prodSecurity/np_seccreatecert.md

 ## API Details

-The Create Certificate request allows you to create a certificate for JWS or for MTLS:
+The Create Certificate request allows you to create a certificate for JWS or for MTLS.

+{% include tip.html content="You can have up to **two certificates** at a time.
+This lets you keep one active while setting up a new one, making it easier to transition before the old certificate expires." %}

 {% include swagger_gk.html %}